 - No need to sign up for weeks’ in advance

 - Provide a variety of subjects and lessons to choose from.
-Please note that to start with we are set-up for Early Years and KS 1.
-We are working on adding more classes for older pupils
+Please note that to start with we are set-up for lessons of the core subject of English and Maths, from Early Years through to KS 4.
+We are working on adding more classes and subjects especially for older pupils

 - Provide a flexible platform so you can join only a lesson or subject that you need help with